 - The amount, the currency amount

-This is another form of payments gaining popularity at a rapid speed.
-Though initially PayPal brought it to trend and popularized it.
-Today Google Wallet, Twitter buy, and Venemo etc are all jumping into this space.
-The use of social payment can be made for person to person money transfer or even for business payments.
-Not only can they now capture payment information, but they can learn about their customers and use that information to improve service.
+This is another form of payment that is gaining popularity at a rapid pace.
+Though initially PayPal brought it into trend and popularized it, Today, Google Wallet, Twitter Buy, Venemo, etc. are all jumping into this space.
+The use of social payments can be made for person-to-person money transfers or even for business payments.
+Not only can they now capture payment information, but they can also learn about their customers and use that information to improve service.

 Disclaimer & Points to Note

 All credit and credits of contributions remain with original authors and I sincerely thanks for their contribution here.
 Welcome to the future of Payments.
 In this post, we have discussed the potential merger of social media, AI and its bundle pack i.e. Machine Learning, data science, futuristic technologies and big data analytics.
 In the next post, we will pick up a specific use case to deliberate on.